 - PHP autocomplete for standard PHP and user-defined classes, constants, keywords, and functions.

-- The split window feature enables us to work with multiple files simultaneously.
+- The split window feature enables working with multiple files simultaneously.

 - It offers FTP/SFTP support in the File Explorer.